-According to her, the nerve-spirit is the remnant of the body, and, after death, surrounds the soul with an aërial form.
-Being the highest organic power, it cannot by any other, physical or chemical, be destroyed; and, when the body is cast off, it follows the soul; and as, during life, it forms the only bond that unites the soul with the body and the world, so is it also the means whereby the soul, whilst in the mid-region, can make itself manifest to man-of which power the atmosphere is the instrument.
+striving after, and upward flight into, the world of spirits, we observe in all magnetic subjects; but never yet in so great a degree as in the case now before us.
+We have seen, in the former part of this volume, how this nerve-spirit-arrested, as it were, in the act of dying-became sensible of the spiritual properties of all things-properties, to our more closely is it also the means whereby the soul, lattained by our Scherin is placed in conwhilst in the mid-region, can make itself manifest to man-of which power the atmosphere is the instrument.
 In our ordinary condition, our senses are incapable of discerning these phenomena, just as we are incapable of perceiving the principle which produces seeing and hearing; because the subject cannot, at the same time, be the object.

 But in the abnormal magnetic state, such conditions are possible.
-The nerve-spirit-which, in our waking life, acts through the senses on the objective world-in the magnetic life is more concentrated and self-reflecting, whereby the sensorium attains an unwonted energy.
+The nervespirit-which, in our waking life, acts through the senses on the objective world -in the magnetic life is more concentrated and self-reflecting, whereby the sensorium attains an unwonted energy.
 It creates internal senses for itself out of the nervous plexuses, whilst the external senses are more and more shut up.
-And thus, the sensitive life of the soul is augmented and strengthened, by the reinforcement of the knowing and willig powers, which unite with it.
+And thus, the sensitive life of the soul is augmented and strengthened, by the reinforcement of the knowing and willing powers, which unite with it.

-In the same manner, the soul takes its direction towards its original centre, and knowledge is elevated into clear-seeing; and, under these circumstances, not only may the spirit be able to place itself in the centre of its orbit, but also those things which are hidden to ordinary eyes-as the inhabitants of the mid-region-may be visible to the excited senses of a magnetic subject.
+In the same manner, the soul takes its direction towards its original centre, and knowledge is elevated into clear-seeing; and, under these circumstances, not only may the spirit be able to place itself in the centre of its orbit, but also those things which are hidden to ordinary eyes -as the inhabitants of the mid-regionmay be visible to the excited senses of a magnetic subject.

 Unless we look upon these supernatural appearances as mere chimeras, we must grant, that the preternatural lustre that shone from the eyes of the Secress, when she beheld them, affords at least some confirmation of what she related to us regarding their frequent visits, and of how the dark forms gradually became brighter whilst she prayed.
-Her eyes shone like a flame, in which the dark spirits sought to sun themselves; and where, it is probable. they found a gleam of that sun of grace, from them wholly hidden.
+Her eyes shone like a flame, in which the dark spirits sought to sun themselves; and where, it is probable, they found a gleam of that sun of grace, from them wholly hidden.
 It is remarkable, that the Secress placed the dwelling of the blest, and the sun of grace, in the centre of the sun's orbit, and the appearance of the unhappy spirits in its middle-region.
 The first belongs to the supernatural-the last, to the subternatural.
-Betwixt these lies the nature of man, which, in the high magnetic state attained by our Seherin, is placed in contact with both.
+Betwixt these lies the nature of time. man, which, in the high magnetic state most healthy sleep, they awaken me-I tact with both.